lter/LTERIM/notes.md

     * large, complex, or both

-* Ecological Systems Theory --> very complicated lots of stuff
+* Ecological Systems Theory --> very complicated lots of stuff.
+I think this slide got added mainly to show how many words could be associated with this theme as an emphasis that searching big data is really hard.

 * how large is large?
 * reference list of existing resources for storing large data files